-WETUMPKA DOWNTOWN BUSINESS SURVEY:
+WETUMPKA DOWNTOWN BUSINESS SURVE

-This survey will give every business in Downtown Wetumpka the opportunity to have input in the upcoming Downtown Enhancement Guide.
-Efforts are being made to discover ways to enhance and promote the Downtown district and your ideas and concerns will be key in helping the project become something useful for Wetumpka, citizens, local officials, merchants, and property owners.
-Please take a minute to complete this survey and it will be picked up or you may return it to City Hall.
-This is strictly confidential and your honest opinions will be appreciated.
+This survey will give every business in Downtown Wetumpka the oppinput in the upcoming Downtown Enhancement Guide.
+Efforts are being mato enhance and promote the Downtown district and your ideas and concernshelping the project become something useful for Wetumpka, citizens, local and property owners.
+Please take a minute to complete this survey and it would wou may return it to City Hall.
+This is strictly confidential and your honest appreciated.